L1471415/Lumo/readme.md

 ## About ##

-  Lumo is an open source, privacy focused, and decentralized home assistant similar in function to Alexa or Google Home.
+  Lumo is an open source, privacy focused, and self-hosted home assistant similar in function to Alexa or Google Home.
 It can send text messages, search wikipedia, generate images, control lights, and perform many other useful features.

 ## Goals ##